healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 After 5 Minutes: 203°F / 95.5°C

-The glass carafe of the Elite Gourmet doesn’t have the best material for heat retention, similar to the majority of our tested units.
+The glass of the Elite Gourmet carafe isn’t the best material for heat retention, but this is much the same as other kettles we tested.
 The kettle also doesn’t have temperature control for the Keep Warm feature.

-However, the water temperature inside the kettle dropped noticeably slower than its peers.
+However, the water temperature inside the kettle dropped noticeably slower than its peers, possible due to a more fitted assembly.
 After 5 minutes, the temperature dropped from 212°F / 100°C to 203°F / 95.5°C while many others dropped to 201°F. Checking with our data, this equates to a good score of 7.5/10.

 Design
 ------